11 Best National & State Parks in South Dakota

 The campground at Palisades State Park is one of the best campgrounds in South Dakota and features over 30 sites, as well as camper cabins.
 The Palisades Lodge is also available for overnight use and can sleep up to 12 people.

 6. Hartford Beach State Park

-In the glacial lake region of northeast South Dakota, Hartford Beach State Park is defined by the impressive section of the Warren River known as Big Stone Lake.
+Hartford Beach State Park is in the glacial lake region of northeast South Dakota, defined by the impressive section of the Warren River known as Big Stone Lake.
 Water activities are abundant at Hartford Beach State Park including fishing, boating, and swimming at a sandy beach.
 Five different hiking trails and a nine-hole disc golf course also entice land lovers to the park.